2023 Best Value Education Schools in District of Columbia

 Strayer University - District of Columbia ranked #6 on this year’s Best Value Education Schools in District of Columbia list.
 Strayer University - District of Columbia is a fairly small private for-profit school located in the large city of Washington.

-In-state tuition fees for undergraduate students at Strayer University - District of Columbia are $13,515 per year.
+The average tuition and fees for an in-state undergraduate at Strayer University - District of Columbia are $13,515 a year.

 Explore all the Best Value Education Colleges in the Middle Atlantic Area or other specific states within that region.